electrichive/waggledance/index.md

 * Object oriented programming basics

 ### On completion
-Congrats, you should now have an idea if you can handle learning to be a software developer and want to dig deeper.
+Congrats, you should now have a handle on the fundamentals of programming!

 # Level 1 (Intro) - Step 3
 ## Decide if you want to pursue a tech career (1 - 7 days)